alanarnholt/STT3850/Notes/Parent/Parent.md

 Permutation Test versus Randomization Tests
 =====================================================

 The random allocation of experimental units (e.g. mice) to groups provides the basis for statistical inference in a randomized comparative experiment.
 In the schistosomiasis K11777 treatment study, we used a significance test to ascertain whether cause and effect was at work.
 In the context of the random allocation study design, we called our significance test a randomization test.
-In **observational studies**, subjects are not randomnly allocated to groups.
+In **observational studies**, subjects are not randomly allocated to groups.
 In this context, we apply the same inferential procedures as in the previous experiment, but we commonly call the significance test a **permutation test** rather than a a randomization test.
-More importantly, in observational studies, the results of the test cannot typically be used to claim cause and effect; a reseracher should exhibit more caution in the interpretation of results.
+More importantly, in observational studies, the results of the test cannot typically be used to claim cause and effect; a researcher should exhibit more caution in the interpretation of results.

 > Key Concept: Wheras in experiments units are randomly allocated to treatment groups, observational studies do no impose a treatment on a unit.
 Because the random allocation process protects against potential biases caused by extraneous variables, experiments are often used to show causation.